 If you live in San Diego or Southern California in general, you’ve likely heard about hard water.
-Virtually omnipresent in our region of the world, hard water is a substance that’s still mysterious to many homeowners and business owners.
-Most know that it can be damaging, but few know what hard water actually is, how it’s caused, or how it can be treated.
-In this guide, our water experts at 1-800-anytyme are here to clear the air (or water).
-Below, you’ll find a general overview of hard water—what it is, how to spot it, and whether or not it is safe for your property.
-You’ll also find information on several treatment options, including the eco-friendly and highly-effective Enviro Whole-House Filtration process, which is offered by our very own San Diego, CA service team.
-Read on to learn more, and contact our professionals at (760) 477-0072 today!
+Virtually omnipresent in our region of the world, hard water is a substance that’s still mysterious to many people.
+Most know that it can be damaging, but few know what hard water actually is, how it’s caused, or how to treat it.
+In this guide, we are here to clear the air (or water).
+Below, you’ll find a general overview of hard water—what it is, how to spot it, and whether it is safe for your property.
+You’ll also find information on several treatment options including the eco-friendly and highly-effective Enviro Whole-House Filtration system, which we offer.

 What Is Hard Water?

 Hard water is water that is high in mineral content.
-Hard water is typically caused by heightened concentrations of calcium and magnesium, typically caused when groundwater flows over or through limestone.
+Hard water is typically caused by heightened concentrations of calcium and magnesium.
+It is a result of groundwater flowing over or through limestone.

-There are two types of water hardness — temporary hardness and permanent hardness — each of which has their own distinct properties.
-Temporary hardness is caused by the presence of dissolved bicarbonate minerals (calcium bicarbonate and magnesium bicarbonate) in water.
-Temporary water hardness can be greatly reduced by boiling, which promotes the formation of carbonate from the bicarbonate and precipitates calcium carbonate out of solution, leaving water that is softer (lower in mineral content) upon cooling.
-Temporary water hardness through the controlled addition of limewater (calcium hydroxide) to hard water.
-This process is known as lime softening.
+There are two types of water hardness — temporary hardness and permanent hardness.
+Each has its own distinct properties.
+Temporary hardness: Caused by the presence of dissolved bicarbonate minerals (calcium bicarbonate and magnesium bicarbonate) in water.
+It can be greatly reduced by boiling.
+This promotes the formation of carbonate from the bicarbonate and precipitates calcium carbonate out of the solution.
+It leaves water that is softer (lower in mineral content) upon cooling.
+A process called lime softening is when temporary water hardness is controlled through the addition of limewater (calcium hydroxide) to hard water.

 Is Hard Water Safe?

-The safeness of hard water with respect to human health is still being studied by the scientific community, with no definitive evidence yet found suggesting that hard water poses any long-term health risks.
+The scientific community is still studying the safeness of hard water with respect to human health.
+They have not found any definitive evidence suggesting that hard water poses any long-term health risks.
 The World Health Organization maintains that “there does not appear to be any convincing evidence that water hardness causes adverse health effects in humans.”
-In fact, 2013 studies conducted by the United States National Research Council found that hard water can safely serve as a dietary supplement for calcium and magnesium.
+Studies conducted by the United States National Research Council in 2013 found that hard water can safely serve as a dietary supplement for calcium and magnesium.

 Structural Damages Caused by Hard Water

-Hard water may not be the worst thing for your body, but it certainly isn’t doing your appliances and plumbing any favors.
-Minerals in hard water form deposits that can clog pipes and drains.
-These deposits are commonly called “scale” and are composed mainly of calcium carbonate, magnesium hydroxide, and calcium sulfate.
+Hard water may not be the worst thing for your body, but it isn’t doing your appliances and plumbing any favors.
+Minerals in hard water form deposits can clog pipes and drains.
+These deposits are commonly called “scale,” mainly composed of calcium carbonate, magnesium hydroxide, and calcium sulfate.
 Over time, scale buildup can restrict the flow of water in pipes.
-In boilers, scale buildup can impair the flow of heat into water, reducing the heating efficiency and causing the metal components within boilers to overheat.
+In boilers, scale buildup can impair the flow of heat into water.
+This reduces the heating efficiency causing the metal components within boilers to overheat.
 In pressurized systems, this can often lead to boiler failure.

 Hard water can also lead to galvanic corrosion in metal fixtures.
-Galvanic corrosion occurs when one metal preferentially corrodes when in contact with another type of metal, when both metals are in contact with an electrolyte.
-As hard water has a high concentration of electrolytes, it creates the perfect conditions for galvanic corrosion in pipes and other metal fixtures.
+Galvanic corrosion occurs when one metal preferentially corrodes when in contact with another type of metal and both metals are in contact with an electrolyte.
+When hard water has a high concentration of electrolytes, it creates the perfect conditions for galvanic corrosion in pipes and other metal fixtures.
 This can greatly reduce the lifespan of these fixtures, leading to costly repairs and untimely replacements.

 A final issue caused by hard water is its effect on laundry.
-High mineral content in hard water can find its way onto clothes and linens during a wash, leaving them feeling rough and stiff after they have dried.
-Washing with hard water can also shorten the lifespan of clothes, linens and other fabrics overall.
+High mineral content in hard water can find its way onto cloth and linens during a wash.
+This leaves them feeling rough and stiff after they have dried.
+It can also shorten the lifespan of fabrics overall.